korbexmachina/blog/content/posts/Go Archive It!.md

 Finally, the third requirement.
 This is more of a "Nice to have" than a need, but if I was going to rewrite this tool, I wanted to do it right, and since it doesn't matter what order the directories finish archiving in, multithreading seemed like a no-brainer.

-I had heard that Go had great out of the box support for multithreading, as well as being easy to cross compile for multiple target operating systems.
+I had heard that Go had great out-of-the-box support for multithreading, as well as being easy to cross compile for multiple target operating systems.
 I also heard that it was very easy to learn, especially if you already know one or more _C-like_ languages.
 This was definitely my experience working on my first ever Go project; I went from zero to productive in just a few days of work.

 ---